 A grand statue of Chhatrapati Shivaji Maharaj was inaugurated on 26th Jan 1961 and is installed opposite the monument.
 It signified Maratha’s pride and glory.

-Another statue of Swami Vivekananda is installed opposite the monument which marks the journey from Mumbai to Chicago for attending the Parliament for World Religions event.
+Another statue of Swami Vivekananda is installed opposite the monument, which marks the journey from Mumbai to Chicago to attend the Parliament for World Religions event.